Registration for Summer Camp is open!

 Campers will acquire skills in fire building, shelter building, and safe knife use.
 Learning bushcraft and how to live in harmony with nature will be skills you will use your whole life.
-Adventurer Earth Skills campers will get to test their new skills to make a shelter in the forest to sleep in for one night.
+Adventurer Earth Skills campers will get to test their new skills on a variety of carving projects as well as enjoy cooking tasty bannock.

 Campers Graduating from Grade 9

-The Summer Leadership Week is open to all campers currently enrolled in Grade 9.
-When a camper enrolls in their final year as an Adventurer, they are welcome to enroll in the Summer Leadership Week that same summer.
+The Way-Finders Summer Leadership Week is open to all campers currently enrolled in Grade 9.
+When a camper enrolls in their final year as an Adventurer, they are welcome to enroll in Way-Finders that same summer.
 This program is the last week of the summer, August 22-26 2022.

 Note that this program is replacing the 'Anake Leadership Program' that was offered in previous years.

 When campers reach their graduation year in their last summer as an Adventurer, many want to continue on to become a Junior Counsellor next year.
 The Way-Finders Leadership Week is a immersive mentoring program that will help campers prepare to take that step from being a camper, to being a staff member.

 This program will introduce participants to the core values of being a member of the Camp Warwa staff team, as well as the foundational leadership principles we employ.
 They will get to be mentored by a experienced counsellor, as well as shadow and support a group of campers.
 They will get to help lead camp activities such as wide games and campfires, as well as see the behind the scenes operations of camp.
 Leadership Week campers will get time around the campfire hearing stories from staff and alumni, as well as participate in rites of passage such as the Blind Fold Drum Stalk.

 At the end of the program, Way-Finder campers will get to choose a Camp Name, and be invited to apply to be a Junior Counselor for next summer.